TheSLinux/wohstatus/README.md

         status: up|down|limited|info|...
         message: Your input message

-A timestapm should be in `RFC-2822` format.
+A timestamp should be in `RFC-2822` format.
 You can get this with `date -R` command.

 A `status` is valid if there is an image of the same found under